DipShit2-0/GambaOS/README.md

-# GammaOS
+# GambaOS
-An OS that makes you contiminated by very dangerous radiation!
+An OS that makes you want to eat fish!